The Beijing Winter Olympics are officially over, International Olympic Committee president Thomas Bach announced at the closing ceremony on Sunday.

 A Talent From God

-Like millions who enjoy the game, Johnson, who hails from Osun State, told Channels Television that he started playing it at a young age.
+Like millions who enjoy the game, Johnson, from Osun State, told Channels Television that he started playing it at a young age.

 The board game has gotten him fame having won many laurels including three gold medals at the 20th National Sports Festival held recently in Edo State.

 “I was 13 years old when I started playing the game.
-I did not learn it from anyone,” Johnson, who became the first gold medalist when the game was introduced at the 11th National Sports Festival, held in Imo State in 1998, said.
+I did not learn it from anyone,” said Johnson, the first gold medalist when the game was introduced at the 11th National Sports Festival, held in Imo State in 1998.

 “One day, I just called my dad and told him, ‘Let me play this game with you!’
 And I defeated my dad 12-0.”